Find food that fits your pet’s needs

 Can Dogs Eat Pizza Toppings?

 If the pizza your dog ate included toppings, there's reason to be concerned.
 Many common pizza toppings, like onions and garlic, are considered unhealthy — and some may be toxic — to dogs.
-Additionally, pepperoni, sardines and sausages all have high salt and fat.
-Eating too much salt may raise your dog's blood pressure or aggravate underlying heart disease.
+Additionally, pepperoni, sardines and sausages all have high salt and fat which could aggravate underlying pre existing disease.

 The bottom line is that you should never give pizza to your dog, whether as a meal or a treat.
 They might experience a slight stomach upset if they're sensitive to dairy, due to the excess fat, but overall in many cases dogs are fine.
 If your dog ate a large amount of pizza and you're concerned, call your veterinarian to schedule an exam.